-The initial application of the amendments to the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have material impact on the Group's accounting policies.
+The initial application of the IFRS Accounting Standards endorsed and issued into effect by the FSC did not have material impact on the Group's accounting policies.

 b.
-The IFRS Accounting Standards endorsed by the FSC for application starting from 2024
+The IFRS Accounting Standards endorsed by the FSC for application starting from 2025